relaxdiego/mign/README.md

 2. [Rspec-Rails](http://rubydoc.info/gems/rspec-rails/frames) - Background information about the testing framework used for Mign.
 3. [Factory Girl](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) - Learn about the dynamic fixture library used in the tests.
 4. [Guard](https://github.com/guard/guard) - Learn about what files are watched (for changes) and how tests gets executed automatically.
+5. [Devise](https://github.com/plataformatec/devise) - The authentication engine used with Mign.

 License
 -------